Loire Castles trip itinerary

 Cheverny Castle, built in the seventeenth century, was inspired by the Palais du Luxembourg.
 A perfect example of classical French architecture, it is also the castle which inspired Hergé’s famous Marlinspike (Moulinsart) castle in the Tintin comics.

-Sunday’s itinerary :
+Sunday’s program :

-• Breakfast at 8am then leave for Chenonceau castle
+• Breakfast and departure for Chenonceau castle

-• Leave for Amboise
+• Departure for Amboise

-• Free time for lunch at Amboise
+• Time for lunch at Amboise

 For more information :